markjprice/cs12dotnet8/docs/aspnetcoremvc-02.md

 </div>
 ```

 The `<a>` elements use tag helper attributes named `asp-controller` and `asp-action` to specify the controller name and action name that will execute when the link is clicked on.
-If you want to navigate to a feature in a Razor Class Library, like the employees component that you created in the previous chapter, then you use `asp-area` to specify the feature name.

 10. Note the rendering of the body inside the `<main>` element, as shown in the following markup:
 ```html